kannanvijayan-zz/Thoughts/binjs_part1.md

 ## Why Not WebAssembly

-One of the common responses we've heard so far about Binary AST is to ask why WebAssembly doesn't fit the role - in one of two ways: either to ask developers to use wasm instead, or to translate JS code to wasm to ship.
+One of the common questions we've seen so far is why WebAssembly doesn't fit the role - in one of two ways: either to ask developers to use wasm instead, or to translate JS code to wasm to ship.

 Neither of these options are a viable solution to the problems we face.